leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Neuron 6.png)

-This image now looks the same as the neuron interaction diagram above.
+You can see how this looks the same as the neuron interaction diagram above, hence the name “neural network”.

 Let's take it one step further.
 Imagine you had values in A, B, and C, just like before.
 This time, the values represent [pixel values.](https://homepages.inf.ed.ac.uk/rbf/HIPR2/value.htm#:~:text=For%20a%20grayscale%20images%2C%20the,is%20taken%20to%20be%20white. "pixel") In this case, we're looking at 3 pixels.